Roamler/react-native-mobeye-geolocation/README.md

 | `4`  | `INVALID_CONFIGURATION`        | The requested configuration is not valid. |
 | `5`  | `UNKNOWN_AUTHORIZATION_STATUS` | Apple may add new authorizations that are unknown. |

 ### Methods

 #### `configure()`

 Configure the library with the given configuration and instantiate the provider service.
-You only need to supply the properties which you want to change from the default values.
-Any other methods will not work if the service is not instantiate.
+You only need to supply the properties you want to change from the default values.
+Any other methods will not work if the service is not instantiated.
 This method can be called only once.

 *Example:*
 ```javascript